Accepted Transfer Student Checklist

 Confirm your admission and housing status by submitting your deposit.
 The deposit is $150 for students who live on-campus, and $100 for students who commute.* You can pay the deposit in the following ways:

 - Online: Pay online through our secure site.
 Log in with your Stritch student ID (found on your acceptance letter) and last name.
 Please contact your admission counselor if you have any questions.

 - Mail: Mail a check, payable to Cardinal Stritch University, to the Office of Undergraduate Admissions.

 - Phone: Contact the Business Office at (414) 410-4232 and pay your deposit using a credit or debit card.

-* The deposit is refundable until May 1 (fall semester).
+* The deposit is refundable until January 6 (spring semester) and May 1 (fall semester).